 4. One-size-fits-all solutions don't exist

 Imagine you want to purchase endpoint security.
 How do you go about it?
 With so many solutions on the market, how do you make the right choice for your business?
 'You simply can't try them all out,' emphasizes El Haddouchi.
-'Research agencies such as Gartner or NSS Labs can provide useful insight, but you have to think about how the solution will fit your specific situation.'"You have to know how users normally use particular applications, pick up on any anomalies, and carefully investigate them."
+'Research agencies such as Gartner or NSS Labs can provide useful insight, but you have to think about how the solution will fit your specific situation.'

 This makes it extremely difficult for businesses to make the optimum choice.
 It takes a great deal of time and energy and once you have made a decision, you may sometimes have doubts about whether you made the right one.
 The most expensive solution or the solution with the best review is not always the right choice for everyone, as different networks require different solutions.
 You can only create the best solution by examining your specific requirements.